-- 6) From the fifteenth to eighteenth centuries CE the transformation of the Afroeurasian world-system into the planetary World System.
-This phase was associated with the initial phase of the Industrial Revolution (see Table 3) that drives the transformation of the Afroeurasian world-system into a world-system of planetary scale (on the one hand) of capitalist nature (on the other hand).
-The planetary scale of the world-system could be evidenced, for example, by the price revolution that resulted from the mass import of gold and silver from the New World to the Old World (see, e.g., Barkan and McCarthy 1975; Goldstone 1984, 1988; Hathaway 1998: 34). - 7) From the beginning of the nineteenth century to the twentieth century CE the industrial World System and mature globalization.
+6) From the fifteenth to eighteenth centuries CE - the transformation of the Afroeurasian world-system into the planetary World System (the sixth phase).
+This phase was associated with the initial phase of the Industrial Revolution (see Table 3) that drove the transformation of the Afroeurasian world-system into a worldsystem of planetary scale (on the one hand) and of capitalist nature (on the other hand).3 The planetary scale of the world-system could be evidenced, for example, by the price revolution that resulted from the mass import of gold and silver from the New World to the Old World (see, e.g., Barkan and McCarthy 1975; Goldstone 1984, 1988; Hathaway 1998: 34).

+7) From the beginning of the nineteenth century to the twentieth century CE - the industrial World System and mature globalization (subsequent phases).
 Great Geographic discoveries sharply extended the Afroeurasian world-system's contact zone.
 As a result a new structure of this world-system (alongside with the European technological breakthrough) started to originate.
-The trade-capitalist core emerged in Europe while the previous world-system centers (in particular, the South Asian one) had been transformed into an exploited periphery (this process became even more active at the subsequent phase of the World-System evolution).
+The tradecapitalist core emerged in Europe, while the previous world-system centers (in particular, the South Asian one) had been transformed into an exploited periphery (this process became even more active at the subsequent phase of the World-System evolution).
 Thus, the world-system periphery experienced a significant transformation (see Grinin and Korotayev 2015 for more details).

-The subsequent World-System's development is connected directly with the final phase of the Industrial Revolution (between the last third of the eighteenth century and the first half of the nineteenth century).
+The subsequent World-System's development is connected directly with the final phase of the Industrial Revolution (between the last third of the eighteenth century and the first half of the nineteenth century) [see Table 3; for more details see Grinin 2007a, 2007b; Grinin and Korotayev 2015]).
 Changes in transportation and communication had a revolutionizing effect on the development of the world-system links.

-In the twentieth century, the World System's development (after the World Wars and decolonization) was associated with the Cybernetic revolution of the second half of the twentieth century.
+In the twentieth century, the World System's development (after the World Wars and decolonization) was associated with the Cybernetic Revolution of the second half of the century.
 The world became tightly interconnected as has been recently demonstrated by the global financial-economic crisis.
-By the late twentieth century, the idea that our world is experiencing 'globalization' became a common point.
+By the late twentieth century, the idea that our world is experiencing 'globalization' (whatever meaning was assigned to this word) became a common point.

-Table 2 shows the correlation between the phases of historical globalization and the development of the Afroeurasian world-system whose evolution has evidently provided the basis for the qualitative development of globalization.
+Table 2 shows the correlation between the phases of historical globalization and the development of the Afroeurasian world-system (for our approach, see Grinin and Korotayev 2009a, 2012a) whose evolution evidently provided the basis for the qualitative development of globalization.
+Since any periodization requires its own basis to distinguish the time periods the congruence between two presented periodization cannot be complete.